NBhui95/nbhuidatascienceineuron/README.md

 # Name : Nabendu Bhui

-# This Respositories is for Assignment Purpose.
+# This Respository is for Assignment Purpose.